MineTrax/minetrax.github.io/docs/plugin/installing-plugin.md

 :::tip Add your minecraft server first!
 You need to add your minecraft server to web before continuing to add Minetrax plugin.

-[Create here](../tutorials/adding-minecraft-server.md) to know how to add your server.
+[Click here](../tutorials/adding-minecraft-server.md) to know how to add your server.
 :::

 ## Download